 3. Apply for Scholarships & plan your finances

 You are automatically considered for many U of T scholarships, but you may be interested in applying for others.
-Visit here for related details and deadlines.
+Visit the Scholarships section of this website for related details and deadlines.

 Note: UTAPS is available only to Canadian citizens and permanent residents.